 ● The gel also contains salicylic acid, which unclogs the pores and restores the skin’s pH balance.

 Aloe vera has been used in home treatments for centuries by communities worldwide.
 Besides being one of the best home remedies for acne, it also helps to treat sunburns, skin rashes and removes acne scars.

 What Not to Do

 These home remedies for acne can transform your skin within just a few weeks.
 However, you absolutely must avoid something if you want these acne home remedies to work their magic – stress!

 If you’re constantly stressed out about your acne, the healing from these home treatments will be slow and perhaps even ineffective.

-Excess stress has numerous negative impacts on our body and leads to issues with our health.
+Excess stress has numerous negative impacts on our bodies and leads to issues with our health.
 Science has found that chronic stress can weaken the immune system, increase inflammation in the body, and slow down the healing process.
 All of this contributes to the outbreak of acne.

 The indirect impact of stress on one’s lifestyle is not immediately apparent, but it takes a toll on the health of our skin, causing acne outbursts over time.
-Excessive stress can result in poor eating habits as the body looks for foods with a high salt content.
-Salt is abundant in junk food and that’s what people turn to most of the time when they’re stressed out.
+Excessive stress can result in poor eating habits as the body looks for foods with high salt content.
+Salt is abundant in junk food, and that’s what people turn to most of the time when they’re stressed out.

-So couple these stress-relieving activities with the acne home remedies listed here and you’re sure to see a massive change within a few weeks; both in your skin and overall well-being.
+So couple these stress-relieving activities with the acne home remedies listed here, and you’re sure to see a massive change within a few weeks, both in your skin and overall well-being.